-A key way that Barrick monitors the effectiveness of our actions in addressing human rights and modern slavery risks is through our Sustainability Scorecard.
+An important way that Barrick monitors the effectiveness of our actions in addressing human rights and modern slavery risks is through our Sustainability Scorecard.

-The Sustainability Scorecard sets out what we believe are the sustainability issues most relevant to our business and the industry.
-The Sustainability Scorecard ranks Barrick against our peers and internal metrics across priority environmental, social and governance (ESG) areas.
-This includes metrics on human rights, governance, environment, social and economic development, and safety issues.
+The Sustainability Scorecard sets out what Barrick believes are the sustainability issues most relevant to its business and the industry, and is informed through the annual Materiality Assessments undertaken with key stakeholders.
+The Sustainability Scorecard ranks Barrick against our peers and internal metrics across priority sustainability areas, namely on human rights, governance, environment, social and economic development, and safety.

-Our motivation for developing the Sustainability Scorecard was to both transparently disclose to external stakeholders what we viewed as the most important ESG metrics in the industry and our performance against them, while also driving internal improvement at a regional and site level.
+Barrick's motivation for developing the Sustainability Scorecard was to both transparently disclose to stakeholders what Barrick viewed as the most important sustainability metrics in the industry and its performance against them, while also driving internal improvement at a regional and site level.

-The human rights indicators on the scorecard include:
+The human rights indicators on the scorecard include, among others:

-- Percentage of eligible employees receiving training on human rights (100% in 2022); and - Independent human rights impact assessments with zero significant findings at high risk sites.
+- Percentage of security personnel receiving training on human rights (100% in 2023); - Corporate human rights benchmark score; and - Independent human rights impact assessments with zero significant findings at high risk sites.